The Getty

 Preferred Sources

 For rules regarding which sources should be used for a specific field, see the pertinent chapter in the guidelines.
 Prefer the most authoritative, up-to-date source available.
-Sources of information in the VCS record may include the following:
+Sources of information in the ULAN record may include the following:

 • Standard reference sources